 You do need to have realistic expectations when it comes to damages.
 You won’t get as much money as someone who had no pre-existing conditions.
 And, this makes sense.
 Why should the defendant pay for medical treatment for injuries you would’ve had whether you got into an accident or not.

 Your Carrollton car accident lawyer knows this.
 They will remind you of this as well.
-When they go into settlement negotiations, they have to keep this in the back of their head.
+When they go into settlement negotiations, they have to keep this in the back of their heads.
 This doesn’t mean you’re going to get nothing.
 While there’s always a chance of this, that doesn’t mean you’re out of luck because you had pre-existing injuries.

 Your attorney will fight to make sure you get as much money as possible.
 They’ll also make sure whatever settlement you make will cover your medical bills.
 You may not get as much in pain and suffering, but the goal of your lawsuit is not to get rich.
 It’s to make you whole.